How to Make a Day in the Life Video

 - Show that friendships are developed and encouraged by featuring other colleagues that pop in

-- Ask your storyteller to talk through or show how what they do ties into the bigger picture or purpose at work
+- Ask your storyteller to show how their role ties into the bigger picture or purpose at work

 Audio and video quality matters